jserc/burial-mound-volume-tool/README.md

 ## Acknowledgments

-* Built for data collected and research undertaken as part of the [Tundzha Regional Archaeology Project](https://www.fedarch.org/about/)
+* Built for data collected with [FAIMS] (https://www.fedarch.org/about/) for research undertaken as part of the [Tundzha Regional Archaeology Project](http://www.tundzha.org/)